 Blue texture background

-As you research various San Antonio breast augmentation implant options, you can be overwhelmed with the choices.
+As you research various breast augmentation implant options, you can be overwhelmed with the choices.
 Today four companies make FDA-approved breast implants in the US: Allergan, Mentor, Sientra, and Ideal Implant.
 Among the four, there are hundreds of shapes, styles, and projections available and silicone and saline variants.

 This guide contains essential information about all the various breast implant options, procedures, and more.